Are Options A Good Investment Right Now? Rackspace Technology Inc (RXT) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Rackspace Technology Inc (NASDAQ:RXT) dipped -1.11% to close Friday’s market session at $1.78, lower as compared to yesterday’s close.
-The stock price fluctuated between $1.76 and $1.87 throughout the trading session with the volume trading being 840730 shares, which represented a significant variation when compared to the three months average volume of 1.27 million shares.
-The firm’s stock price fluctuated -1.11% within the last five trades and 30.88% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -7.77% in the last 6 months and -17.59% was subtracted to its value over the previous 3 months.
-RXT stock is trading at a margin of 14.54%, 24.30% and -2.03% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Rackspace Technology Inc (NASDAQ:RXT) raised 0.50% to close Friday’s market session at $2.00, higher as compared to yesterday’s close.
+The stock price fluctuated between $1.86 and $2.04 throughout the trading session with the volume trading being 1412192 shares, which represented a significant variation when compared to the three months average volume of 1.25 million shares.
+The firm’s stock price fluctuated 11.11% within the last five trades and 47.06% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -26.47% in the last 6 months and -14.89% was subtracted to its value over the previous 3 months.
+RXT stock is trading at a margin of 19.72%, 35.90% and 10.41% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 Tech Stocks to Buy in 2024